seanmc84/is117collab/README.md

 Status – check status of your repository; see which files are inside it, which changes need to be committed, and which branch of the repository you are currently working on

 Master branch – in order to look at master branch, you use the command git checkout master

+A fork is a copy of a repository that allows you to freely experiment with changes without affecting the original project.
+A forked repository differs from a clone in that a connection exists between your fork and the original repository itself.
+In this way, your fork acts as a bridge between the original repository and your personal copy where you can contribute back to the original project using Pull Requests.

+When you create a new repository on GitHub, it exists as a remote location where your project is stored.
+You can clone your repository to create a local copy on your computer so that you can sync between both the local and remote locations of the project.
+Unlike forking, you won't be able to pull down changes from the original repository you cloned from, and if the project is owned by someone else you won't be able to contribute back to it unless you are specifically invited as a collaborator.